Anti-Chinese sentiment in the United States: Chinese labor and the Chinese Exclusion Act of 1882

 According to statistics, between 1820 and 1840, only 11 Chinese people emigrated to the United States.
 However, many Chinese were living in distress due to the end of the Qing Dynasty.
 The United States offered a more stable life, thanks to the gold rush in California, the construction of railways, and the resulting large demand for labor.
 Beginning in 1848, many Chinese chose to immigrate to the US.
 California Governor John McDougal in 1851 praised Chinese people as "the most valuable immigrants" to California.

-In order to recruit more laborers, the United States and China signed the Burlingame Treaty in 1868.
+To recruit more laborers, the United States and China signed the Burlingame Treaty in 1868.
 The Burlingame Treaty provided several rights, including that Chinese people can freely enter and leave the United States; the right of abode in the United States; and the United States most-favored treatment of Chinese nationals in the United States.
-The Treaty stimulated immigration for the 20 years between 1853 and 1873, and resulted in the immigration of nearly 105,000 Chinese to the United States by 1880.
+The Treaty stimulated immigration for the 20 years between 1853 and 1873 and resulted in the immigration of nearly 105,000 Chinese to the United States by 1880.

 1882 was an election year in California.
-In order to secure more votes, California politicians adopted a staunch anti-China stance.
+To secure more votes, California politicians adopted a staunch anti-China stance.
 In Congress, California Republican Senator John Miller spoke at length in support of a bill to prohibit further Chinese immigrants, substantially the same as one from the prior session of Congress that had been vetoed by Republican President Rutherford B. Hayes.
 Senator Miller submitted a motion to ban the immigration Chinese laborers for 20 years, citing the passage of the 1879 anti-Chinese referendums in California and Nevada by huge margins as proof of popular support.
 The motion was discussed in the Senate over the next eight days.
 All the Senators from western states and most of the southern Democratic Party supported Miller's proposal, strenuously objected to the eastern states senator.
 After intense debate, the motion eventually passed the Senate by a vote of 29 of 15; it would go on to pass in the House of Representatives on March 23, by 167 votes to 66 votes (55 abstentions).

 President Chester A. Arthur vetoed the bill on April 4, 1882, as it violated the provisions of the Angell Treaty, which restricted but did not ban immigration from China.
-Congress was unable to overturn the veto, and passed a version of the bill that banned immigration for ten years in lieu of the original twenty-year ban.
-On May 6, 1882, Miller's proposal was signed by President Arthur, and became the Chinese Exclusion Act of 1882.
+Congress was unable to overturn the veto and passed a version of the bill that banned immigration for ten years in lieu of the original twenty-year ban.
+On May 6, 1882, Miller's proposal was signed by President Arthur and became the Chinese Exclusion Act of 1882.
+It was the first United States immigration law to target a specific nationality or ethnicity.

 Amendments introduced during the debate over the bill prohibited the naturalization of Chinese immigrants.
 After the initial ten-year ban in the Chinese Exclusion Act ended, Chinese exclusion was extended in 1892 by the Geary Act and then made permanent in 1902.

 The Russo-Japanese War of 1904–05 shifted Americans' fears of the Yellow Peril from China to Japan.